 An exhibition display that has been built for outdoor use will be protected against the elements by way of durable materials.
 Corrosion, warping from extreme temperatures, water damage, and other hazards can be avoided with careful planning early in the process.

 An exhibit with integrated lighting or sound may need an outdoor power supply, which can pose problems in poor weather conditions.
-Prepare by keeping spare extension cords, industrial tape, first-aid kit, and other extra supplies on hand.
+Prepare by keeping spare extension cords, industrial tape, a first-aid kit, and other supplies on hand.

 Finding Outdoor Art Installation Companies

 Designing and fabricating large outdoor art installations requires planning and coordination every step of the way.
-From material and finish selection, to surveying prospective sites, gathering necessary permits, and passing inspections, it’s a process best left to professionals – as unexpected problems can risk time, money and personal safety.
+From material and finish selection to surveying prospective sites, gathering necessary permits, and passing inspections, it’s a process best left to professionals – as unexpected problems can risk time, money, and personal safety.

-Exhibition design companies who design, fabricate and install art exhibits will have a multidisciplinary skill set that optimizes every step.
+Exhibition design companies who design, fabricate, and install art exhibits will have a multidisciplinary skill set that optimizes every step.
 They will anticipate issues and respond with practical solutions.
 They will provide a single point of contact and accountability.
 They will deliver expertise and maintain one high standard across every project need.